hydrusnetwork/hydrus/docs/getting_started_downloading.md

 ![](images/manage_logins.png)

 Many sites grant all their content without you having to log in at all, but others require it for NSFW or special content, or you may wish to take advantage of site-side user preferences like personal blacklists.
 If you wish, you can give hydrus some login details here, and it will try to login--just as a browser would--before it downloads anything from that domain.

-!!! warning
-    As a general rule, I do not recommend you use important accounts with hydrus.
-Use a throwaway account you don't care much about.

 To start using a login script, select the domain and click 'edit credentials'.
 You'll put in your username/password, and then 'activate' the login for the domain, and that should be it!
 The next time you try to get something from that site, the first request will wait (usually about ten seconds) while a login popup performs the login.
 Most logins last for about thirty days (and many refresh that 30-day timer every time you make a new request), so once you are set up, you usually never notice it again, especially if you have a subscription on the domain.